jim-easterbrook/Photini/doc_src/introduction/introduction.rst

 Windows installers for `pyexiv2 <http://tilloy.net/dev/pyexiv2/overview.html>`_ are available from the `pyexiv2 download page <http://tilloy.net/dev/pyexiv2/download.html>`_.
 Again, make sure you get the installer for Python 2.7 and the latest version of pyexiv2.

+The last essential dependency is a small Python utility called `appdirs <http://pypi.python.org/pypi/appdirs/>`_.
+The best way to install this is with `pip <http://pypi.python.org/pypi/pip>`_, an easy to use installer for packages from PyPI.

 If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <http://stuvel.eu/flickrapi#installation>`_.
-This appears to be a pure Python package, so ``easy_install`` is probably the best way to install it on Windows.
+This appears to be a pure Python package, so ``pip`` is probably the best way to install it on Windows.
 See the python-flickrapi website for details.

+Similarly, to upload to Google Picasa requires `gdata-python-client <http://code.google.com/p/gdata-python-client/>`_.

 Installing Photini
 ------------------